How to Apply for a Mortgage

-To apply for a home mortgage or to refinance, you’ll need to provide your lender with documentation to help verify your employment history, creditworthiness, and overall financial situation.
+To apply for a home mortgage, you’ll need to provide your lender with documentation to help verify your employment history, creditworthiness, and overall financial situation.
 If you are applying with someone else (called a co-borrower, such as your spouse), they will also need to provide the same documents.
 Be prepared to provide the following:

 Your lender may require more documents, depending on your circumstances and the type of mortgage for which you’re applying.
 You can expect your lender to ask you details about your employment and financial history.
 With your permission, your lender will also run your Glossary Term: credit report as part of the process.

 Be sure to take your time and carefully fill out the application as completely and accurately as possible.
 Not disclosing credit problems up-front or holding back requested documents will only delay the process and potentially prevent approval of the mortgage, so it’s to your benefit to fully disclose everything about your finances.